ProjectCloudApp/TeamNameMissing/README.md

 # STEPs taken by developers when implementing the app.

-Step 1: Download the [.aia file](https://drive.google.com/file/d/1ZvbNmo_nkaRzQCbqZLykw5YQ3Ww8rh3S/view?usp=sharing) from the googledrive folder given by the lectuerer
+Step 1: Download the [.aia file](https://drive.google.com/file/d/1ZvbNmo_nkaRzQCbqZLykw5YQ3Ww8rh3S/view?usp=sharing) from the googledrive folder given by the lecturer

 Step 2: Discuss and define the purpose of creating the app with member